 Those who like to convert their own spoons into a template do not need to be a good digital drawer or have a laser or 3D printer.
 If you normally draw your spoons freehand on your piece of wood and you are very satisfied with a certain design, you can also draw it on paper.
 If necessary, just trace the spoon and clean up the lines.
 For those who like to work a bit more methodically, it can help to learn a thing or two about drawing geometric shapes with a compass and ruler.
 If you find it difficult to draw the concave and convex shapes of the handle, for example, a curved ruler can offer a solution.
 These come in different shapes and sizes.

 If you like to carve a spoon from a template, you will find a free download of one of my models here.
 I would really enjoy seeing how you translated the template into a spoon.
 So join LepelLeut (in Dutch) or send me a message.
-If you have any questions about creating templates or have any tips and tops, let me know or comment below!
+If you have any questions about creating templates or have any tips and tops, let me know!